-- 8.1 Members may submit questions, in writing or by email on the prescribed form to the Director of Strategy, Governance and Change, to be asked at the Annual Meeting and Ordinary Meetings of the Council by no later than 1:00 pm on the third working day before the Council Meeting. - 8.2 Questions may be addressed to the Chairman of the Council, the Leader of the Council, any Cabinet Member or a Committee Chairman.
-The Leader of the Council may refer questions asked of them to the relevant Cabinet Member if they consider it appropriate. - 8.3 Each Member may submit a maximum of two questions each, however only the first 15 questions received by the Director of Strategy, Governance and Change before the deadline will be dealt with at the meeting.
-All other questions will receive a written answer. - 8.4 Questions and written responses will be circulated to all members at the start of each meeting (and will be available to members prior to the meeting on request) and will be made available online to accompany the webcast, but will not be read out at the meeting. - 8.5 Each questioner will be entitled to ask up to one supplementary question on each question/answer and the time limit for supplementary questions and answers will be at the sole discretion of the Chairman. - 8.6 Representatives of the Staffordshire Police Authority and the Stoke-on-Trent and Staffordshire Fire Authority may be invited to attend meetings of the County Council from time to time and Members will be entitled to ask them questions under these provisions.
+- 8.1 Members may submit questions, in writing or by email on the prescribed form to the Director of Law and Democracy, to be asked at the Annual Meeting and Ordinary Meetings of the Council by no later than three clear working days before the Council Meeting. - 8.2 Questions may be addressed to the Chairman of the Council, the Leader of the Council, any Cabinet Member or a Committee Chairman.
+The Leader of the Council may refer questions asked of them to the relevant Cabinet Member if they consider it appropriate. - 8.3 Each Member may submit a maximum of two questions each, however only the first 15 questions received by the Director of Law and Democracy before the deadline will be dealt with at the meeting.
+All other questions will receive a written answer. - 8.4 Each question will be read out at the meeting and must be no more than 150 words in length.
+A written response of no more than 400 words will be circulated at the beginning of the meeting and will also be read out. - 8.5 Each questioner will be entitled to ask up to one supplementary question on each question/answer and the time limit for supplementary questions and answers will be at the sole discretion of the Chairman. - 8.6 Representatives of the Staffordshire Police Authority and the Stoke-on-Trent and Staffordshire Fire Authority may be invited to attend meetings of the County Council from time to time and Members will be entitled to ask them questions under these provisions.